KitsuneDev/KitsuneDev/README.md

 I am currently working on my personal website, [available here.](https://KitsuneDev.vercel.app/)
 <!--- END: NOX -->
 ## `> whoami` :sunglasses:
-18 year old, currently a student at Sacred Heart University.
-Former Technology Director @ ColBand Care - a volunteer based organization with mental health as it's focus.
+Allo!
+I'm 21 years old and a student at Sacred Heart University.
+I'm also the CEO/CTO of SUNE Studios LLC.
+I'm also the former Technology Director of ColBand Care, a volunteer-based organization that focuses on mental health.

 **Sanity Warning:**

 *Hey, most of the code in here is actually stuff I wrote when I was younger.*
 *Most of my recent code is stored in Private Repos due to internal integrations with proprietary infrastructure as part of ColBand's Care or my current company.
-If you are looking for an assessment of my skills, I suggest checking out [my profile on CodersRank, which includes private repos.](https://profile.codersrank.io/user/KitsuneDev)*
+If you want to assess my skills, I suggest checking out [my profile on CodersRank, which includes private repos.](https://profile.codersrank.io/user/KitsuneDev)*

 <!--- JSX
 <codersrank-widget username="KitsuneDev"></codersrank-widget>